revbayes/revbayes.github.io/README.md

 Setting up jekyll on Linux
 ==========================

-For Debian/Ubuntu Linux, you can install jekyll as a system package:
+For Debian/Ubuntu Linux, the system jekyll package seems not to work.
+If you have the system jekyll package installed:

-    sudo apt-get install ruby-all-dev jekyll
+    sudo apt-get autoremove jekyll
-    export GEM_HOME=~/.gem
-    cd revbayes.github.io
-    bundle install

-You can also install jekyll as a gem:
+Instead, you can install jekyll as a gem:

     sudo apt-get install ruby-all-dev
     export GEM_HOME=~/.gem
+    export PATH=${GEM_HOME}/bin:$PATH
     gem install jekyll bundler
-    export PATH=${GEM_HOME}/:$PATH

     cd revbayes.github.io
     bundle install

-You may want to put the lines that set GEM_HOME and PATH into your `~/.profile` or `~/.bash_profile`.
+You may want to put the `export` lines into your `~/.profile` or `~/.bash_profile`.